Practical matters to attend to when arriving

-If you are coming to Denmark to work for more than three months (six months if you come from an EU/EEA country or Switzerland), you need to apply for a CPR number at the Danish National Register (Folkeregistret).
+If you are coming to Denmark to work for more than 3 months (6 months if you come from an EU/EEA country or Switzerland), you need to apply for a CPR number at the Danish National Register (Folkeregistret).

-You can contact your local municipality’s Citizen Service centre or one of the four International Citizen Service centres, available in the largest cities in Denmark: Aalborg, Aarhus, Copenhagen and Odense.
+You can contact your local municipality’s Citizen Service centre or one of the International Citizen Service centres.

 What to bring to get a CPR number

 To get a CPR number you should bring along:

 - Your work and residence permit (if citizen outside the EU/EEA, the Nordic region or Switzerland)

 - Assignment/employment contract – Passport or personal ID

 - Proof of your address in Denmark (e.g., rental contract)

 - If applicable, documentation for changes of name (marriage/divorce certificate, etc.)